GSA/coe-discovery-bpa/BPA/README.md

 # The Discovery BPA

-This subfolder contains the files associated with the underlying BPA as they were once the solicitation closed.
+This subfolder contains the files associated with the underlying BPA as they were once the solicitation closed as well as [all the resources necessary](Resources/README.md) to help you operationalize the evaluation process in your own procurement.

 ## Index